quakenet/newserv/README.md

     $ make install

 By default the newserv binary and the modules are installed into your source tree.
 The recommended setup is to now create a separate directory and symlink the "newserv" binary and the "modules" directory into it:

     $ cd
     $ mkdir newserv-install && cd newserv-install
     $ ln -s ../newserv-src/newserv
     $ ln -s ../newserv-src/modules

 You will also need to copy the newserv.conf.example configuration file to your installation directory and rename it to newserv.conf.

 The MODULES file has a list of available modules and their configuration settings.

 After you have updated your newserv.conf file you can start newserv:

     $ ./newserv

 newserv does not detach from the console.
 Consider running it in a screen(1) session.

-User Accounts
+User accounts
 -------------

 You can create a user on your control instance using /msg N hello (where N is the nick of your control user).
 You need to be opered and authed in order to use this command.

 If your network does not have an authentication service that supports account IDs you can load the "auth" module.
 Note that this module lets opers set arbitrary account names and IDs and therefore should probably not be loaded on production networks.

 Once you have an account you should have a look at /msg N showcommands for a list of available commands.

-Local Settings
+Local settings
 --------------

 If you are using non-standard library/include paths you can create a file called configure.ini.local (using configure.ini.local.example as a template) to override some of the settings.